NEW YORK -- Yankees manager Aaron Boone knew it off the bat.

 New York turned its record-tying third triple play of the season to strand the go-ahead run in the ninth inning, bailing out closer Aroldis Chapman from a shaky outing and closing down a 2-1 win over the Oakland Athletics on Sunday.

-He was visited by an athletic trainer because the nail in his left middle finger broke but stayed in the game to face Sean Murphy, who drilled the second pitch of the at-bat right at third baseman Gio Urshela.
+He was visited by an athletic trainer because the nail in his left middle finger broke, but he stayed in the game to face Sean Murphy, who drilled the second pitch of the at-bat right at third baseman Gio Urshela.

 "You're around long enough, you see everything," longtime A's manager Bob Melvin said.
 "I've never seen a game end like that before."

-New York also turned the first 1-3-6-2-5-6 triple play in major league history on Thursday at Buffalo against the Blue Jays and also had an around-the-horn triple play on May 21 against the Chicago White Sox involving Urshela, second baseman Rougned Odor and first baseman Luke Voit.
-The storied franchise had never turned more than one triple play in a season and tied a major league record for most in a season, last accomplished by the 2016 Chicago White Sox.
+New York also turned the first 1-3-6-2-5-6 triple play in major league history on Thursday at Buffalo, New York, against the Toronto Blue Jays and also had an around-the-horn triple play on May 21 against the Chicago White Sox involving Urshela, second baseman Rougned Odor and first baseman Luke Voit.
+The storied franchise had never turned more than one triple play in a season and tied a major league record for most in a season, a record shared by 11 other teams and last accomplished by the 2016 White Sox.

 Chapman's 16th save in 18 tries sent Oakland to its first road series loss this season after eight wins and a split.
 The A's had just four hits.

-Loaisiga cleaned up Yankees starter Jordan Montgomery's jam in the sixth and covered 1 2/3 scoreless innings, helping New York lock up its fifth win in six games — all when trailing after the fifth.
+Loaisiga cleaned up Yankees starter Jordan Montgomery's jam in the sixth and covered 1⅔ scoreless innings, helping New York lock up its fifth win in six games -- all when trailing after the fifth inning.

 "It felt like a big series, coming off some really quality wins in Buffalo," Boone said.